saimonsais/familytree/README.md

 # familytree

 If you clone the git keep in mind that you are about to fill out a bunch of personal data.
-It is your responsibility to keep those data safe!
+It is YOUR RESPONSIBILITY to keep those data safe!

+I do not promiss support!

 Steps